rainkan/rainkan.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: ZZZ06846-2-small.jpg
   image_circular: false # crops the image to make it circular
   address: >
     <p>DEM 203 E</p>
     <p>4273 E Stevens Way NE</p>
     <p>Seattle, WA 98195</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-TESTTETSETSTETTTETS
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+"I am a 4th year Ph.D. student at the [Michael G. Foster School of Business](https://foster.uw.edu/faculty-research/academic-departments/information-systems-and-operations-management/), University of Washington, specializing in Information Systems.
+My research interests revolve around Recommender Systems, the Economic Impact of Unstructured Data, Crowdfunding, and Social Media Networks.
+I employ a range of methodologies such as Econometrics, Natural Language Processing (NLP), Experimental Design, and Machine Learning to explore these areas.
+Prior to my time at Foster, I earned a Master of Science in Analytics degree from the Georgia Institute of Technology and a Bachelor's degree in Linguistics from Peking University."